bingyangchen/KM-software/System Design/System Design 101.md

 Step 1 - The client (browser) and the server establish a TCP connection.

-Step 2 - The client sends a “client hello” to the server.
+Step 2 - The client sends a "client hello" to the server.
 The message contains a set of necessary encryption algorithms (cipher suites) and the latest TLS version it can support.
-The server responds with a “server hello” so the browser knows whether it can support the algorithms and TLS version.
+The server responds with a "server hello" so the browser knows whether it can support the algorithms and TLS version.

 The server then sends the SSL certificate to the client.
 The certificate contains the public key, host name, expiry dates, etc. The client validates the certificate.